-In 1986, Massachusetts passed a law that bans private citizens from owning a stun-gun or Taser for self-defense.
-Codified in Section 131J of the General Laws of Massachusetts, the law states that “No person shall possess a portable device or weapon from which an electrical current, impulse, wave or beam may be directed, which current, impulse, wave or beam is designed to incapacitate temporarily, injure or kill.”
-Anyone who violates the law is subject to a fine up to $1,000 or imprisonment up to two and one half years, or both.
+In 1986, Massachusetts passed a law that bans private citizens from owning a stun gun or Taser for self-defense.
+Codified in Section 131J of the General Laws of Massachusetts, the law stated that “No person shall possess a portable device or weapon from which an electrical current, impulse, wave or beam may be directed, which current, impulse, wave or beam is designed to incapacitate temporarily, injure or kill.”
+Anyone who violated the law was subject to a fine up to $1,000 or imprisonment up to two and one half years, or both.

-CIR is representing three clients who have moral and practical objections to using lethal violence in self-defense.
-Each of them face criminal charges if they attempt to use non-lethal electric weapons.
+CIR represented three clients who had moral and practical objections to using lethal violence in self-defense.
+Each of them would face criminal charges if they attempted to use non-lethal electric weapons.

-An overwhelming majority of states, however, recognize that law-abiding citizens may face situations where they require non-lethal means of self-defense.
-By prohibiting stun-guns, the Massachusetts law make self-defense more dangerous, not less.
+An overwhelming majority of states, however, recognized that law-abiding citizens may face situations where they require non-lethal means of self-defense.
+By prohibiting stun guns, the Massachusetts law made self-defense more dangerous, not less.